Carthusian Martyrs of London: The First Group

 Despite their strict enclosure, the monks of the London Charterhouse were held in high esteem and had considerable influence among the people, as many used to consult the Carthusians for spiritual advice.

 On 4 May 1535 the authorities sent to their death at Tyburn, Middlesex three leading English Carthusians, Doms John Houghton, prior of the London house, Robert Lawrence and Augustine Webster, respectively priors of Beauvale and Axholme, along with a Bridgettine monk, Richard Reynolds of Syon Abbey and a secular priest John Haile.

 The Second Group

 Little more than a month later, it was the turn of three leading monks of the London house: Doms Humphrey Middlemore, William Exmew and Sebastian Newdigate.
 They were bound upright in chains for 13 days before being taken to die at Tyburn, Middlesex on 19 June.
-Newdigate was a personal friend of Henry VIII, who twice visited him in the prison to persuade him to give in, in vain.
+Newdigate was a personal friend of Henry VIII, who is said to have visited him twice in the prison to persuade him to give in, but in vain.